UCR-Robotics/ee144/docs/logistics.rst

 - Attendance is required for all labs.
 However, you may leave early if you have completed all lab materials.
-  Please sign in and sign out when you enter/leave lab room.
+  Please sign in and sign out when you enter/leave the lab room.
   (There is a sign-in form near the door.)
   This lab rule is enforced by the department.

 - Lab assignments are typically due at 11:59pm one week after assigned, unless otherwise specified.
   Grading will be completed ASAP after submission.
-  You will get a detailed feedback indicating where you lost points and why.
+  You will get detailed feedback indicating where you lost points and why.

 Communications